-121. The storage bins will be placed in fixed and relatively small areas within the town.
+129. The storage bins will be placed in fixed and relatively small areas within the town.
 Collection vehicles will be confined to pre-determined routes and will not need to traverse inside communities as collection points will be established.
 Thus there are several fields that are not expected to have significant impacts during the operation and maintenance stage of the subproject.

-Table 7: Fields in which Operation and Maintenance is Not Expected to have Significant Impacts
+Table 3: Fields in which Operation and Maintenance is Not Expected to have Significant Impacts

-Field Rationale Location and administrative No impact expected boundaries Topography, soil, and geology O&M activities are not large enough to affect these features.
+Field Rationale Location and administrative boundaries No impact expected Topography, soil, and geology O&M activities are not large enough to affect these features.
 Climate O&M activities are not large enough to affect these features.
 Air Quality O&M activities are not large enough to affect these features.
 Groundwater O&M activities are not large enough to affect these features.
 Ecological Resources O&M activities are not large enough to affect these features.
 Land Use O&M activities are not large enough to affect these features.
-Local Economy - Industries, Trade, O&M activities are not large enough to affect these features. and Commerce Population O&M activities are not large enough to affect these features.
+Local Economy - Industries, Trade, and O&M activities are not large enough to affect these features.
+Commerce Population O&M activities are not large enough to affect these features.
 History, Culture and Tourism O&M activities are not large enough to affect these features.

-C. 2.
-Mode of Operation
+2. Mode of Operation

-- 122. Management.
-The operator responsible for management and implementation of the solid waste management system, will distribute bins to households in the town (two bins per household) for temporary waste storage.
-This will be supported by a public education campaign, through which citizens will be requested to segregate their biodegradable and general domestic waste into separate bins, and will be informed about the waste collection and management system. - 123.
+- 130. Management.
+The agency / operator responsible for management and implementation of the solid waste management system, will distribute bins to households in the town (two bins per household) for temporary waste storage.
+This will be supported by a public education campaign, through which citizens will be requested to segregate their biodegradable and general domestic waste into separate bins, and will be informed about the waste collection and management system. - 131.
 Collection.
-For door-to-door primary waste collection, smaller vehicles (TATA ACE) will collect waste from each household on a regular cycle and the segregated waste will be deposited into larger vehicles at separate transfer locations in the locality.
+For door-to-door primary waste collection, smaller vehicles (TATA ACE) will collect waste from each household on a regular cycle and the segregated waste will be deposited into separate transfer locations in the locality.
 Waste will also be removed from bins placed in market places and debris from street sweeping and be deposited into the transfer locations.
-These will be removed by larger garbage vehicles. - 124.
+These will be removed by larger garbage vehicles. - 132.
 Transportation.
-Larger garbage vehicles will transport and deposit the waste from the transfer point to the treatment and disposal site. - 125.
+Larger garbage vehicles will transport and deposit the waste in the transfer station prior to the landfill area. - 133.
 Disposal.
-The 15,000 m2 emergency landfill site will be utilized until a new long term sanitary landfill is developed.
+The existing dump site will be utilized until a new sanitary landfill is developed.